-Food For Change is an 82 minute, feature-length documentary film focusing on food co-ops as a force for dynamic social and economic change in American culture.
+Food For Change is an 82-minute documentary film focusing on food co-ops as a force for dynamic social and economic change in American culture.
 This is the first film to examine the important historical role played by food co-ops, their pioneering quest for organic foods, and their current efforts to create regional food systems.
-Additionally, the film shows how the co-op movement strengthens communities where they are located, enhancing local economies and food security.
-The goal is to educate a wide national audience about the principles of cooperation with a focus on food.
+Additionally, the film shows how cooperatives today strengthen local economies and build food security.
+The goal is to educate a wide audience about the principles of cooperation with a focus on healthy food and a healthy economy.

 The project began when award-winning filmmaker and co-op member Steve Alves was asked to make a film for the Franklin Community Co-op, located in Greenfield, Massachusetts.
 Alves uncovered historical films and stories about the increase of cooperatives during the Great Depression — achievements which were later thwarted when consumerism and the cold war became dominant economic and social forces.
-Food co-ops re-emerged from the tumultuous events of the 1960s as an alternative to factory farms and corporate grocery chains.
+Additional research revealed how food co-ops re-emerged during the tumultuous events of the 1960s as an alternative to factory farms and corporate grocery chains.

-Part One describes the conditions that led to the Great Depression: fraudulent credit schemes; the control of industries by a few large corporations; and increased wealth disparity.
+Part One describes the conditions that led to the Great Depression: fraudulent credit schemes; the control of industries by a few corporations; and increased wealth disparity.
 During the Great Depression national unemployment rose to 24 percent while employment within the co-op sector increased by 17 percent.
 As co-ops grew they restored hope to the millions of disenfranchised citizens who began to gain some control over their lives.
-WWII ended unemployment and brought a return of big business monopolies which quickly regained its influential position in government and laid the groundwork for a post-war culture based on consumerism and a permanent wartime economy, effectively halting co-op growth.
+WWII ended unemployment and brought the return of monopolies which quickly regained an influential position in government and laid the groundwork for a post-war culture based on consumerism and a permanent wartime economy, effectively halting co-op growth.